eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 parallel to their reverse edge

 - *Set geometry endpoint here*: Create an geometry end point.
-It's usefull to mark the start and the end of an road
+It's useful to mark the start and the end of an road

 ![](images/NetEditEndpoint1.png)Geometry endpoint will be created in the mouse cursor position ![](images/NetEditEndpoint2.png)There isn't an visual